Short on time? Here’s the best gaming VPN in 2023:

 What’s the best VPN for gaming?

-ExpressVPN is my favorite gaming VPN in 2022 — it has excellent security features, provides very fast speeds while gaming, has very intuitive apps, and comes with a 30-day money-back guarantee.
+ExpressVPN is my favorite gaming VPN in 2023 — it has excellent security features, provides very fast speeds while gaming, has very intuitive apps (including a router app), includes support for cloud gaming platforms, and comes with a 30-day money-back guarantee.

 Do you need a VPN for gaming?